Professor and Director

 Howard H. and Maryam R. Newman Chair in Plant Biology

 Chory and her colleagues discovered that plants make and respond to a steroid hormone to control their final size.
-In a tour de force genetic study, researchers mapped the entire plant hormone signaling system, defining a new paradigm for steroid perception that is distinct from humans.
+In a tour-de-force genetic study, they mapped the entire plant steroid hormone signaling system, defining a new paradigm for steroid perception that is distinct from that in humans.

-Her team found that greater than 90 percent of the approximately 30,000 Arabidopsis genes have a peak of expression at a particular time of day, and moreover, the timing changes with the seasons.
+Chory’s team found that greater than 90 percent of the approximately 30,000 Arabidopsis genes have a peak of expression at a particular time of day, and, moreover, the timing changes with the seasons.
 Farmers, working with scientists, should be able to use this information to predict the consequences of global climate change on agricultural yield.

 AB, Biology, Oberlin College, Ohio